 Medication-Assisted Treatment (MAT) combines medications with counseling and behavioral therapies to treat substance use disorders.

-MAT medications correct the changes in the brain caused by addiction, making it easier for patients to participate in treatment.
+MAT medications correct the changes in the brain caused by substance use, making it easier for patients to participate in treatment.
 Studies show MAT is effective at helping patients stay in treatment and survive.

-Medications like methadone, buprenorphine, and naltrexone are safe and effective for opioid addiction treatment.
+Medications like methadone, buprenorphine, and naltrexone are safe and effective for opioid use treatment.
 MAT is beneficial for people with dual diagnosis.
 Insurance plans and programs cover MAT-related services.

 MAT is not about trading one drug for another; it's a medical treatment for a chronic condition.